gallantlab/realtimefmri/README.md

 ## 1. Data collection
 Launch the data collection script using:

-`$ python collect.py`
+`$ realtimefmri collect <scan_id>`

 The fMRI system consists of several computers operating on a local network: the *scanner computer* controlling the scanner itself, the *reconstruction computer*, and the *scanner console*.
 Of these, the operator only interacts directly with the *scanner console*.
 To engage in real-time experiments, we need to first connect the *real-time computer* to this network.
 This is done by connecting it via ethernet to the router switch on top of the scanner computer.
 This allows the *real-time computer* to access the image files as they appear in a shared directory on the *scanner console*.

 Visit the [wiki](http://www/wiki/Real-time_fMRI) for instructions on how to access images from the shared scanner network.

 `collect.py` sits on the shared folder and continuously checks for new images coming off of the scanner.
-When an image appears, it's data is sent over a zmq messaging socket to the preprocessing script.
+When an image appears, it's data is sent over to the preprocessing script.

 ## 2. Preprocessing

 Launch the preprocessing script using:

-`$ python preprocess.py config_file_name`
+`$ realtimefmri preprocessy <scan_id> <preprocessing_config_name> <stimulation_config_name>`

-The data arriving from the data collection stage is formatted as a raw binary string of `uint16` values in the shape of a Siemens "mosaic" image.
-A few stages of preprocessing are needed to make it usable.
-The overall structure of preprocessing is simple: the `Preprocess` object sits on the zmq port and waits for image data to arrive.
-When it does it is passed through a series of preprocessing steps specified in the *preprocessing configuration file*.
+This program waits for DICOM images to arrive.
+When they do they are passed through a series of preprocessing steps specified in the *preprocessing configuration file*.
 A *dictionary of data*, conveniently known as `data_dict`, holds references to all of the data objects that need to be passed between steps or sent on to the stimulation code.
 Specified data will be published to a zmq `PUB` socket, to which other code can subscribe.

 ### `PreprocessingStep` objects
 Preprocessing steps are subclasses of the parent class, `PreprocessingStep`.
 The only requirement is that they implement a `.run()` method that performs some operation on input.